angstone/micro/README.md

 Modules:

-* util : many simple functions
 * error : generate errors and handle errors in on place.
+* appStream : take the events using streamListener, generate and holds streams for events in models and reducers
+* auth : several commands and views for a built-in auth solution
+* commander : the module used to declare a command along with your business rule object.
+This glue all togeter : rules, reducers, models
+* configClient : helpers to consume configServer
+* configServer : set and get server configuration.
+This one is used to share the config across many microservices and provide help for self discovery engine. allows to set other microservices configuration in one place
 * evt : set of shortcuts to generate and dispatch events commands.
-* dispatcher : dispatch the commands.
 * logger : one place for logs
+* modeler : generate and hold models based on model sheet Javascript Object
+* reducer : generate and holds reducers based on reducer sheet Javascript Object
 * ruler : generate the business rule object based on business rule sheet Javascript Object
-* commander : the module used to declare a command along with your business rule object
-* config-server : set and get server configuration.
-This one is used to share the config across many microservices and provide help for self discovery engine. allows to set other microservices configuration in one place
+* snapshooter : will take care of snapshoots automatically in future
+* util : many simple functions

+Samples:

 * rest-portal : simple example of restportal for access microservices
-* auth (on going work to provide built-in authentication)

 ## To Do

 done - make ruler and modeler loads automatically the modules using module loader

-* create test cases for those
+done - create test cases for those

-* define what exactly the auth will support
+done - define what exactly the auth will support
 * write business rules for auth in pseudocode
 * rewrite plantuml for auth based in new plantuml workflow
 * start the documentation of angstone with docusaurus
 * document completely the auth module

+done - implement auth

+* resolve aleatory request timeout bug in workflow
-* implement auth
+* implement snapshooter rewriting plantuml schemas
+* make configClient
+* test with snapshoots
+* test with multiply microservices instances of same service
+* create the orquestrator
+* create the autoconfig and autoupdate system
+* automatically separates rules for each strip of events based on updates in rule sheet

 ## Engineering Aspects